NatiDevHQ/Alx_DjangoLearnLab/README.md

 # Alx_DjangoLearnLab

-A learning lab for Django projects and experiments.
+A learning lab for Django projects
 ## Table of Contents

 - [Overview](#overview)